- 2023 updated design

-The Challenger cast iron bread pan makes a strong investment – you will see serious gains every single time you bake a loaf of bread.
+The Challenger cast iron bread pan makes a strong investment; you will see serious gains every time you bake a loaf of bread.
 The pan is shaped to house both round and oval loaves.

-The Challenger bread pan is a baking idea conceptualised by Jim Challenger.
-Introduced to simulate a bread oven, this cast-iron oven lends itself to bread baking.
+The Challenger bread pan is a baking idea created by Jim Challenger.
+Introduced to simulate a bread oven, this robust cast-iron pan lends itself to bread baking at home.

-In addition to its handy form, a bread pan will trap and encourage essential steam to surround the bread as it bakes.
+In addition to its handy form, the bread pan will trap and encourage essential steam to surround the bread as it bakes.

-The Challenger bread pan has a channel or reservoir for holding water.
+The Challenger bread pan has a runoff for holding water.
 This unique design feature creates and prompts steam as it’s heated.
 Bakers have in the past been known to add water trays on a lower shelf to promote steam.

 In the first few minutes of baking, the steam assists the yeast with further expansion (“oven-spring”).
 Steam also softens the crust.
 Once fully evaporated, caramelised sugars on the surface brown and help towards that mouth-watering golden crust.
 The lid can also be easily removed to expose and harden the crust.

 Challenger Bread Pan Alternatives